 So... not really a Two-in-One / Team-Up book, but rather just a Human Torch/Thing book.
 They actually did that in the 1960s with Strange Tales 116-134 or so; maybe they should have more accurately titled this book Strange Tales instead of MTIO.
 I imagine you'll understand my disappointment at this, but I'll happily read a Ben Grimm book any day of the week.
 However, I'll probably not be doing individual pages here for each issue, but maybe one page per arc or for the whole series.
 I'll also note that I live in the middle of nowhere and get comics only twice a month, and I only get the issues one or two weeks after they're released - don't expect quick reviews!

 By the indicia, this is technically Marvel 2-in-One, not volume 3 of Marvel Two-in-One.
+So, the abbreviation for this series will be M2iO, as opposed to the origianl series, MTIO.
 Though it has no presence on this website, there was indeed a volume 2 of Marvel Two-in-One.
 It ran 17 issues from (by cover date) Sept.
 2007 to Jan.
 2009, but each issue just reprinted two younger-skewing stories - a Marvel Adventures The Avengers story (issues 1-17), and one of either X-Men First Class (vol. 1 issues 1-8 and vol. 2 issues 1-4) or Marvel Adventures Iron Man (issues 1-5).
 Confusingly, there also was a Marvel Adventures Two-in-One, which ran pretty much at the same time, 21 issues from Sept.
 2007 to May 2009, as part of the Marvel Adventures kids' line.
 Each issue there also just reprinted a Marvel Adventures Spider-Man issue (issues 27-47) plus either a Marvel Adventures Hulk (issues 1-4, 6-11) or a Marvel Adventures Fantastic Four (issues 23-33) issue.
 And though no one will confuse either with MTIO, this is as good a place as any to give a hat tip to a pair of non-Marvel comics which homaged the name: 1) Fantagraphics' Hip Hop Family Tree Two-in-One, which was a 2014 Free Comic Book Day giveaway; and 2) an Image Comics 2001 "24 hour comic book" one-shot, Image Two-in-One.

 The official first issue solicit, as released on Sept 13, 2017: "The Four are no more, so two must do!
 Something is very wrong with the Human Torch and only the Thing can help him!
 It’s the Marvel Universe reunion you’ve all been waiting for (well, half of it, at least!).
 Plus: What monumental secret has Doom been hiding since the end of Secret Wars, and how will it completely change the lives of Johnny Storm and Ben Grimm?"
 The book was initially scheduled for a Dec.
 13, 2017 release, but actually came out one week later on December 20th.